MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-383-Commercial-Drivers-License-Standards-Requirements-Penalties/subpart-B-Single-License-Requirement/section-383.25.md

 (b) The CLP must be a separate document from the CDL or non-CDL.

 (c) The CLP must be valid for no more than one year from the initial date of issuance without requiring the CLP holder to retake the general and endorsement knowledge tests.
-CLPs issued for a period of less than one year may be renewed provided the CLP is not valid for no more than one year from the date of initial issuance.
+CLPs issued for a period of less than one year may be renewed provided the CLP is not valid for more than one year from the date of initial issuance.

 (d) The issuance of a CLP is a precondition to the initial issuance of a CDL.
 The issuance of a CLP is also a precondition to the upgrade of a CDL if the upgrade requires a skills test.

 (e) The CLP holder is not eligible to take the CDL skills test in the first 14 days after initial issuance of the CLP.

 [76 FR 26879, May 9, 2011, as amended at 83 FR 65571, Dec.
-21, 2018]
+21, 2018; 84 FR 51432, Sept.
+30, 2019]